hyperledger-archives/sawtooth-core/docs/source/cli/sawadm.rst

 The ``sawadm genesis`` subcommand produces a file for use during the initialization of a validator.
-A network requires an initial block (known as the `genesis block`) whose signature will determine the block chain id.
+A network requires an initial block (known as the `genesis block`) whose signature will determine the blockchain ID.
 This initial block is produced from a list of batches, which will be applied at genesis time.